alvarogarcia7/presentation-craftsman-in-teal-organization/example.md

 ## Characteristics (III)
   * Small orgs
+  * Skunk works
   * Staff functions

+Note:
+* Small orgs, at least around you.
+There can be miniorgs (8-10-12 people), but hundreds of them.
+* Staff functions (HR, finance, risk, ...) usually done by front-line teams, with exceptions: hired hands, central support staff without top-down authority

 ## Do craftsmen fit in a Teal organization?
 Note: all of what I've explained has no relationship with craftsmanship.
 How does all of this affect us?
 What can we do get the most of it?

 ## Fluid roles
   * Find time for *developer tasks* that are not **programming**: